eser/aya.is-webclient/services/pkg/ajan/logfx/README.md

 **logfx** package is a configurable logging solution that leverages the `log/slog` of the standard library for structured logging.
-It includes pretty-printing options and **centralized OTLP connection management** through `connfx` for log export to modern observability platforms.
+It includes pretty-printing options and **OpenTelemetry integration** for log export to modern observability platforms.
 The package supports OpenTelemetry-compatible severity levels and provides extensive test coverage to ensure reliability and correctness.

 ### Key Features

 - 🎯 **Extended Log Levels** - OpenTelemetry-compatible levels while using standard `log/slog` under the hood
-- 🔄 **Automatic Correlation IDs** - Request tracing across your entire application
+- 🔄 **Built-in Context Support** - Context-aware logging with automatic trace correlation
-- 🌐 **Centralized OTLP Integration** - Uses `connfx` registry for shared OTLP connections
+- 🌐 **OpenTelemetry Integration** - Direct OTLP export through `EnableOTLP()` method
 - 📊 **Structured Logging** - JSON output for production, pretty printing for development
 - 🎨 **Pretty Printing** - Colored output for development
-- ⚡ **Performance Optimized** - Asynchronous exports, structured logging
+- ⚡ **Performance Optimized** - Built on standard library foundations
+- 🎛️ **Flexible Configuration** - Multiple configuration options and runtime settings

 ## 🚀 **Extended Log Levels**